ReisCodes/Jenkins-CI-CD/README.md

 #### Automating this

-1. Make a new job, we call it `mohammad-ci-merge-dev` and we as before create a template from `mohammad-ci-merge` and scroll down to source code management, additional behaviours and do as below.
+1. Make a new job, we call it `reis-ci-merge-dev` and we as before create a template from `reis-ci-merge` and scroll down to source code management, additional behaviours and do as below.

 ![image](https://user-images.githubusercontent.com/129314018/235922617-a80f8139-a5a1-4582-bbdb-af5410d17680.png)